- Common uses

 HOW should this medicine be used?

 Enfortumab vedotin-ejfv injection comes as a powder to be mixed with liquid and injected intravenously (into a vein) over 30 minutes by a doctor or nurse in a hospital or medical facility.
-It is usually injected on days 1, 8, and 15 of a 28-day cycle for as long as your doctor recommends that you receive treatment.
+When enfortumab vedotin-ejfv injection is given alone, it is usually injected on days 1, 8, and 15 of a 28-day cycle for as long as your doctor recommends that you receive treatment.
+When enfortumab vedotin-ejfv injection is given in combination with pembrolizumab, it is usually given on days 1 and 8 of a 21-day cycle for as long as your doctor recommends that you receive treatment.

 Your doctor may delay or stop your treatment with enfortumab vedotin-ejfv injection, or treat you with additional medications, depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.